 Filing a Workers Compensation Claim

-If you’ve suffered a head injury, neck injury, knee injury, amputation injury, stress injury, back injury, shoulder injury, foot injury, hand injury or any other type of injury in a work-related accident, your legal rights may allow you to obtain workers’ compensation benefits for injury damages.
+If you’ve suffered a head injury, neck injury, knee injury, amputation injury, stress injury, back injury, shoulder injury, foot injury, hand injury or any other type of injury in a work-related accident, your legal rights may allow you to obtain Stockton work comp benefits for injury damages.
 Who can file a claim to request work comp benefits?
-Almost any full or part time employee located in the state is eligible to collect work comp benefits, even workers who were responsible for the injury.
+Almost any full or part time employee located in the state is eligible to collect workers disability benefits in Stockton, even workers who were responsible for the injury.
 Workers who were diagnosed with an occupational illness, such as mesothelioma, may also be able to obtain benefits.

 Work Injury Lawyers in Stockton